Easy Yarn Pumpkin Craft

 - Glue – We used Elmers

 - Balloons – Any size/color will work just fine.
-Hint: The size/shape of your pumpkin will be determined by the ballon you choose.
+Hint: The size/shape of your pumpkin will be determined by the balloon you choose.

-- Stand of some sort – We used our handy-dandy supple caddy but glasses/cups/mugs would also work.
+- Stand of some sort – We used our handy-dandy supply caddy but glasses/cups/mugs would also work.
 You just want something to hold your creation steady while it drys.

-- Bowl – Something easy to clean as it will hold the glue.
+- Bowl – Something easy to clean or can be thrown away as it will hold the glue.
+Disposable plastic bowls work nicely;)

 Hint: Need some suggestions for supplies?
-You can find my recommended items from Amazon at the bottom of this post:)
+Click on the links above or you can find my recommended items from Amazon at the bottom of this post:)

 Blow up the balloons to your desired size.
 Hint: To create a more “round” shape, don’t overfill your balloons.
 Leaving them less inflated will help avoid the teardrop shape.